catwell/www.warp10.io/howto/monitoring-warp-10-using-warp-10.md

 ```

 In this example, the target file for your Warp&nbsp;10 is `7ffffea13dad4e0c.60000.f519167d-c4f7-435f-ae8e-2b87f67b102f.42893.warp.target`.
-The number before `.warp.target` is the port openend by Warp&nbsp;10 to expose its metrics, you can manually poll it to
+The number before `.warp.target` is the port opened by Warp&nbsp;10 to expose its metrics, you can manually poll it to
 see if it is working:

 ```